nickelser/caddy/README.md

   }
 end

-Caddy.refresh_interval = 5.minutes # default is 60 seconds
+Caddy.refresh_interval = 30.seconds # default is 60 seconds

-# ... after your application forks
+# ... after your application forks (see the guide below for Unicorn, Puma & Spring)
 Caddy.start

 # ... in a controller
 def index
-  # the Caddy requests are instant, and are up-to-date (as of 5 minutes ago, as specified above)
-  # you could use this for high-level feature flags, cache dumping
-  if Caddy[:flags][:fuzz_bizz] # Caddy provides a convenience method to access the cache by key; you can also access
+  # Caddy provides a convenience method to access the cache by key; you can also access
-                               # it directly with Caddy.cache[:flags][...]
+  # what your refresher returns directly with Caddy.cache[:flags][...]
+  if Caddy[:flags][:fuzz_bizz]
     Rails.cache.fetch("#{Caddy[:cache_keys][:global_key]}/#{Caddy[:cache_keys][:index_key]}/foo/bar") do
       # wonderful things happen here
     end